voutilad/chocolate-doom/TELEMETRY.md

   - UDP port to send data to on **Host*
   - Default: `10666`

+### WebSockets
+This mode is only available if built with [libtls](https://libressl.org).

+Since the WebSocket support is still immature, it doesn't support a simple URI-based input.
+You'll need to provide piece-meal:

+- **Host**
+  - Target host or IP to connect to
+  - Default: `localhost`
+- **Port**
+  - TCP port to connect to
+  - Default: `8000`
+- **Resource**
+  - The HTTP resource to use during the Upgrade request
+  - Default: `/`
+- **Use TLS?**
+  - Whether or not to use a TLS connection to the host
+  - Default: No

+> NOTE: there are some known issues with WebSockets at the moment as the library I'm using to support them I wrote myself.
+See [dumb-ws](https://github.com/voutilad/dumb-ws) for more information on caveats, etc. In short: this integration does the bare minimum and may not work with all WebSocket servers.

 ### Kafka
 This mode is only available if built with [librdkafka](https://github.com/edenhill/librdkafka).